BjornWilliams/DocsVersaTul/docs/source/mailer.rst

 Functional Summary
 ------------------
-1. **bool SendMail(string fromAddress, string toAddress, string subject, string body)** : Overloaded method for sending SMTP e-mails to receiver.
+1. **bool SendMail()** : Overloaded method for sending SMTP e-mails to receiver as Raw text or HTML with or without attachments.
 2. **void Send(MailMessage mailMessage)** : Sends the specified message to an SMTP server for delivery.
-3. See :doc:`configuration-defaults` for more details.
+3. See :doc:`configuration-defaults` for more Mailer configuration settings.

 Code Examples